 Employers will want to hire somebody who understands their company’s ethics and has been willing to look into them beyond the job description.
 Be the candidate who thought outside of the box, impress them, and show just how excited you are to work with a company like theirs.

 4. What is your biggest accomplishment so far?

-This could be anything, and many people would be tempted to speak about something personal.
+This could be anything, and many people would be tempted to speak about something personal with interview questions like this one.
 The reality is that most employers want to hear about your professional accomplishments, particularly in the workplace.
-Again, think about the job description and what they are wanting you to do for them.
+Again, during your interview preparation, think about the job description and what they are wanting you to do for them.
 Do you have accomplishments that relate to the job goals?
 Did you achieve anything in your previous job they would want to hear about?

-For example, you could talk about assisting trainees in your job to gain a better foothold in the workplace and how you were an integral part in their development.
-Anything goes for this question – just make sure it is something relevant.
+For example, you could talk about assisting trainees in your job to gain a better foothold in the workplace and how you were an integral part of their development.
+Anything goes for this interview question – just make sure it is something relevant.